 Alternatively, use bleach solution in a 3:2 ratio (3 parts bleach, 2 parts water).

 QUARANTINE newly acquired birds properly.
-Better yet, don’t bring new bird into the flock at all, particularly from a swap meet, auction or a seller that is not NPIP certified.
+Better yet, don’t bring birds that have lived on another property into the flock at all, particularly from a swap meet, auction or a seller that is not NPIP certified.
 It’s just not worth the risk of losing your entire flock.

 Be aware of the symptoms of avian influenza (above) and report sick birds IMMEDIATELY to any of the following: